Fascinating Facts About Wood Frog Hibernation

 One of the most remarkable survival strategies of wood frogs during hibernation is their ability to tolerate freezing temperatures.
 As winter approaches, wood frogs accumulate high concentrations of glucose and other compounds in their tissues, which act as natural cryoprotectants.
 These cryoprotectants lower the freezing point of the frogs’ body fluids, allowing them to survive the formation of ice crystals.

-See also Habitat of the Wood Frog
+See also Stages of the Wood Frog's Life Cycle

 Antifreeze proteins